nirmata/demo-resource-optimizer/README.md

 The policy rule allows for a (customizable) 20% deviation i.e. only reports violations if the request is 20% higher than the upperbound, or 20% lower than the lowerbound.
 The rule also handles workloads where no resource request is set, and recommends a setting.

-For demo purposes, the rule processes VPA recommendations 1 minute after creation.
+For demo purposes, the rule processes VPA recommendations immediately after creation.
 For production, this should be updated to a higher value.

 ## Benefits